Italy factory activity posts solid growth in June, PMI shows

-ROME, July 3 Italian manufacturing grew solidly in June at broadly the same rate seen in the previous month, a survey showed on Monday.
+ROME, July 3 (Reuters) - Italian manufacturing grew solidly in June at broadly the same rate seen in the previous month, a survey showed on Monday.

 The Markit/ADACI Purchasing Managers Index (PMI) stood at 55.2, compared with 55.1 in May, remaining well above the 50 mark that separates growth from contraction.